kdshah6593/Stock-Tracker/README.md

 Data provided by [IEX Cloud](https://iexcloud.io) and [Alpha Vantage](https://www.alphavantage.co/)

+**NOTE: This will not currently work because IEX Cloud has discontinued their free account.
+You will need to update to using Alpha Vantage for more limited stock information.
+See Stock.rb in Models directory**

 ## Installation

 To use this app, clone this repo: `$ git clone https://github.com/kdshah6593/Stock-Tracker`